Queensland has seven specialist full-time coroners located in Cairns, Mackay, Brisbane and Southport.

 - because a death certificate hasn’t been issued; and

 - reviews potentially reportable deaths reported directly by medical practitioners or funeral directors.

 The registrars also provides telephone advice to clinicians during business hours on whether a death is reportable.
 These deaths represent the high volume, less complex range of matters reported to coroners.
-Refer to the Information for Health Professionals brochure for further information.
+Refer to the Information for Health Professionals page for further information.